I have a Christmas present for you!

 I hope you enjoy the short story!
 (I managed to make it both cute AND sad, as is my brand.)

 The super gorgeous cover was designed by Melissa @thereaderandthechef 😍who pretty much saved my life with design help.
-And Mia @cosyreads and Sam @shewritesaboutbooks made sure my actual WORDS made sense, so I love them a lot!!!
+And Sam @shewritesaboutbooks who made sure my actual WORDS made sense!
 Thank you everyone for your advice and encouragement. 😭💛

 This short story is totally free 😚 and you can read it here on my blog or download the PDF file below!

 It’s the crumpled-up letter to Santa stuffed into the bin and splattered in bloody cherry juice that changes Moxie’s mind.

 She’s been at war with herself for a few weeks now, trying to decide whether to acknowledge that it’s nearly Christmas.
 The hotter it gets, the harder it is to ignore the summer nostalgia of childhood Christmases: cherries and mangoes on sale, air-conditioners punching out coolness, the babies playing in the sprinkler, gingerbread men dipped in white chocolate, walking into shopping centres stuffed with tinsel and huge inflatable surfing Santas and hearing Jingle Bells blasting at full volume.
 It feels like the whole world is deep in holiday cheer — except at the De Lainey house.

 Not a single bauble can be seen.

 All their Christmas junk is still packed away under the stairs, untouched for years and likely chewed out by mice.
 Unpacking it would be a huge hassle.
 Moxie would be the one getting all grimy and sweaty alone.
 And for what?
 So she could feel like she’d been stabbed in the heart again?

 Last year Christmas didn’t happen because their mother had just died.